Site History

 The Partial Modernization (April 2015-November 2022)

 For April Fools' Day 2015, I made a new style for the first time in several years - for a gag satirizing modern corporate-owned websites.
 The landscape of the internet had drastically changed since I'd last made styles; in particular, the rise of mobile phone browsing had happened in the interim, and my styles from 2006-2008 did not account for mobile browsing whatsoever, instead being rendered on phones with the awkwardish accommodations phones had for showing older websites designed for desktop.
 The new style, sterile as it was, was genuinely designed for both desktop and mobile, and because this was a legitimate improvement upon my actual styles, I adapted it slightly into Modern style, the site's first mobile-compatible style, and made that the default so that mobile users could have the best available experience.
-Subsequently, I created a new, mobile-friendly version of the popular Voice of the Forest style for the site's fifteen anniversary in 2017, the mobile-friendly three-column Butterfree style a year later for the sixteenth anniversary, and a revamped mobile-friendly version of Roar of Time style for the nineteenth anniversary in 2021.
+Subsequently, I created a new, mobile-friendly version of the popular Voice of the Forest style for the site's fifteenth anniversary in 2017, the mobile-friendly three-column Butterfree style a year later for the sixteenth anniversary, and a revamped mobile-friendly version of Roar of Time style for the nineteenth anniversary in 2021.
 But there was still an awkward gap between these new, modernized mobile-friendly styles and the old late 2000s styles; I didn't want to remove the old styles, which worked fine and were still pretty nostalgic for me and many other visitors, but using them was a decidedly worse experience than the new ones.

 The Full Modernization (Novermber 2022-present)

 For the site's twentieth anniversary on November 2nd 2022, I decided to revamp all the old styles, making them mobile-friendly, increasing the tiny font sizes (every time I looked at the old styles the font was smaller than I remembered) and adding more spacing and padding where appropriate, while fully retaining the style's original aesthetic.
-This finally ensured every style was usable again and kept all those good old nostalgic vibes to them - one of my stated goals was for visitors who used to frequent the site in 2007 could switch to the old styles and think, "Just like I remember it," even though the style had been tweaked.
+This finally ensured every style was usable again and kept all those good old nostalgic vibes to them - one of my stated goals was for visitors who used to frequent the site in 2007 to be able to switch to the old styles and think, "Just like I remember it," even though the style had been tweaked.

 Hit Milestones